Table of Contents

 However. it’s worth noting this is extremely low and may result in health issues.

-Even though it’s the most popular class, it’s not been without its negative press.
-Some competitors were focussing so much on size, their conditioning was not as it could be with a common issue being a distended abdomen, referred to Palumboism.
+Even though it’s the most popular bodybuilding category, it’s not been without its negative press.
+Some competitors were focusing so much on size, their conditioning was not as it could be with a common issue being a distended abdomen, referred to Palumboism.

 This resulted in an unfavorable look likely caused by factors such as a poor diet or abuse of human growth hormone (HGH) or insulin.